sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 Those are exposed through the **AwsOrganizationsStack**.

-The deployment of this organization is automated through a CI/CD pipeline that is going to be deployed in your main account through the deployment of the **AWSBootstrapKit-LandingZone-PipelineStack**.
-Which enable to track any update made to it through git source control.
+The deployment of this organization is automated through a CI/CD pipeline that is going to be deployed in your main account through the deployment of the **AWSBootstrapKit-LandingZone-PipelineStack**, which enables to track any update made to it through Git source control.

 ![A diagram describing the SDLC Organizations pipeline](../../doc/AWSBootstrapKit-Overview-Page-2.png)